kotharan/JavaPracticeCode/README.md

 Practicing Threads
 It shows :
-*How to Create a Therad
+<li>How to Create a Therad
-make it sleep
-and call it as an object.
+<li>make it sleep and call it as an object.